-Model Rule 2.11(A)(4) (asterisks denoting defined terms).
-However, most states, including Minnesota, have not adopted this rule.
-Cynthia Gray, Judicial Disqualification Based on Campaign Contributions (NCSC Center for Judicial Ethics 2016) (surveying state rules).7 In Minnesota, judicial candidates are required to avoid learning who contributed to their campaigns.
-Rule 4.2(A)(5).
+The ABA Model Code of Judicial Conduct calls for a judge to recuse if the judge knows or learns that a party's lawyer contributed more than a certain amount to the judge's campaign.
+Model Rule 2.11(A)(4).
+Many states, including Minnesota, have not adopted this rule.
+In Minnesota, judicial candidates are required to avoid learning who contributed to their campaigns.
+Rules 4.2(A)(5), 4.4(B).